djaramillo021/go_google_cloud/README.md

 # go_google_cloud
 Example of library google datastore and storage

-If you are new in go
+If you are new in golang

 https://tour.golang.org/welcome/1